Other people’s words about … the sea

 I have never been to a beach in the kind of winter that Jennifer Egan describes in the passage above.
 Many years ago, in Michigan, I walked across a frozen lake (and thereby learnt the meaning of the term ‘wind chill factor’), but that was a lake, not the ocean.
 I’d like to experience that wild, violent chill, just once in my life.

-The beach I know and live by has its own seasons of peace and restlessness.
+The beaches along the South Australian coast have their own seasons of peace and restlessness.
 Often, the early months of Autumn are times of softness and stillness, and this past April there were several days when the sea lay like blue, shining silk on a bed of sand.

-As you can see, my coastal world is utterly unlike Egan’s, but there is wildness at its essence, all the same.
+As you can see from the photos in today’s post, which I took at the beach in the first week of April, the South Australian coastal world is utterly unlike Egan’s, but there is wildness at its essence, all the same.

 ‘When you’re walking the view shifts and changes.